IBM-Bluemix-Docs/third-party/service-onboard-overview.md

 ### Support
 {: #support}

-Integrated billing services require third-party providers to provide their own support model.
-Your {{site.data.keyword.IBM_notm}} representative can help you to enable your support model and ensure that if a user opens a case with {{site.data.keyword.Bluemix_notm}} support, the case is routed to the third-party support site.
+As a third-party provider, you're required to provide your own support experience.
+Your {{site.data.keyword.IBM_notm}} representative can help you to enable your support experience and ensure that if a user opens a case with {{site.data.keyword.Bluemix_notm}} support, the case is routed to your third-party support site.

 ### Continuous updates
 {: #maintain}